johnny-v/fpf-exercise/README.md

 Run `ng serve` for a dev server in root folder.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## To Generate Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).